adrian-dip/quora-scraper/readme.md

 Due to Quora's anti-scraping measures, we have to go through hoops to get the viewcount.
 This makes the program unstable, which is why when get_views=True, we use the multiprocessing module to timeout the script as it has a 6% failure rate.
 This means much slower scraping.
 Consider running several scripts at the same time if you need the views.

-When get_views=False, the program is much faster as it starts with a new question as soon as it finishes scraping the page.
+When get_views=False, the program is much faster as it starts with a new question as soon as it finishes scraping the previous page.

 ## Important notice
 get_views=True results in much slower scraping.
 If you find a way to evade the antiscraping algo or have an idea to improve efficiency, please feel free to make a pull request!